Masterpiece of Greenway Parks

 The last extended lot of this size backed up to the Greenway sold for approximately $4.4 million.
 The size of this lot is rare and every time a home is torn down, the value of a lot this size becomes even more valuable.

 This Fonzi Robertson architect-designed home has a size and architecture that gives it immense value today.
 The cost of renovating this home will be a fraction of the cost of building a new home.
-Whether one assigns $100 per square foot or $200 per square foot to the existing structure, the total cost of the structure and renovation will be far lower than the cost of building a new home.
+Even if one assigns $200 per square foot to the existing structure, the total cost of the structure and renovation will be far lower than the cost of building a new home.
 And the result will have much more prestige, presence and prominence than new construction.